automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Lambeosaurus.md

 # Lambeosaurus
-## Description: This duck-billed dinosaur had a hatchet-shaped crest on its noggin.
+## This duck-billed dinosaur had a hatchet-shaped crest on its noggin.